-‘What makes an office process an ideal candidate for RPA’ is a question which gets asked a lot by potential customers.
+What makes an office process an ideal candidate for RPA?
+This is a question that gets asked a lot by potential customers.

-Human interface with a Software applications?
+Human interface with a Software applications

 Consider tasks which involve employee interaction with a software application.
-A CRM system for instance, where a human is continually entering or looking stuff up might be ideal for automation, particularly if it also involves opening other applications to complete the tasks, say a spreadsheet or another software application to find information.
+A CRM system for instance, where a human is continually entering or looking stuff up might be ideal for automation, particularly if it also involves opening other applications to complete the tasks, like a spreadsheet or another software application to find information.

-Are there tasks which are difficult to recruit into?
+Roles that are difficult to recruit for

-Furthermore, if the company is struggling to recruit into skilled positions elsewhere in the business, automating mundane activities can release these workers to be trained for these positions.
+Automating mundane activities can release these workers to be trained for these positions.
 In fact, this might be a win-win, with both employers filling vacant positions and employees working in more fulfilling positions with increased job satisfaction, and possibly a better rate of pay.

-Admin activities stopping your Trained Staff?
+Admin activities stopping your Trained Staff

 Add office tasks that are taking trained staff away from front line activities.
 In other words, those actitivie which are taking up the most ‘Human Valuable Time’.
 For instance in our RPA in a Garage Case Study, a large Garage had trained mechanics who were entering the parts used on a vehicle repair into a software application.

-Tasks with repeated errors?
+Tasks with repeated errors